Robustness of the Floquet-assisted superradiant phase and possible laser operation

 In Fig.~\ref{dissip}~(c) and (d) we show the effect of the cavity loss rate $\kappa$ on the FSP.
 We find a small range of available values for $\kappa$ at which the FSP emerges and further the threshold at which the FSP becomes unsustainable is comparatively small at values of $\kappa \lesssim 0.02\omd$ for $\lambda=0.75\lambda_c$.
 In our example this corresponds to $\kappa\approx 5\si{\tera\hertz}$.
-This demonstrates the sensitivity of the FSP with respect to cavity losses, which we find to be the most sensitive parameter.
+This demonstrates the sensitivity of the FSP with respect to cavity losses, which we identify as the most sensitive parameter.

 For the purpose of realizing the FSP, for driving field strengths close to $\ed^\mathrm{onset}$ the FSP will occur for large values of $\kappa$, if $\lambda$ is sufficiently large.
 Similarly, the given magnitude of $\lambda$ provides an upper limit on $\kappa$ to achieve the realization of the FSP.
 We note that the FSP can be realized for arbitrarily small values of $\lambda$, given sufficiently small $\kappa$.
 Therefore, for a given platform, a high-finesse cavity might enable the realization.
 We note, however, that the optimal output intensity is achieved for intermediate magnitudes of both $\kappa$ and $\lambda$.
 Stronger dissipation results in a larger inversion of the TLSs, and therefore in a higher output intensity.
 So for the optimal operation of FSP, intermediate values of the dissipation rates are desirable.